ninavizz/ninavizz/README.md

 - howdy, I’m @ninavizz
 - Not sure what the point is of this readme, vs the profile description to the left
-- Reminder: Microsoft owns GitHub, and is a DoD contractor.

 <!---
 ninavizz/ninavizz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.